rstacruz/nested-hamt/README.md

 # nested-hamt

-> Nested structures in HAMT
+> Nested JSON structures in a HAMT tree

 Based off of [mini-hamt], but this handles nested JSON structures.
 I'll explain later.